-The Parish Registers of St. Denys' Church
+The Parish Registers of St. Denys's Church

 The Goadby registers highlight the shocking child mortality rates of the 17th, 18th and 19th Centuries, with infants often being buried within days of their christening.
 Whilst the death of a child would have been a sad event for the family concerned, it would not have been all that unexpected, and in many cases the next child born was given the same name as his or her dead sibling.

-On 1st July 1837, a civil registration system for births, marriages and deaths was introduced in England and Wales.
+On July 1st, 1837, a civil registration system for births, marriages and deaths was introduced in England and Wales.
 From this date on, registration was undertaken by civil registrars who reported to the Registrar General at the General Register Office in London, now part of the Office for National Statistics.
 Today, copies of an individual’s birth, marriage or death certificates can be obtained by any member of the public.